andresugartechea/introToIM/June3/README.md

 <img src="step1.png" width="800" />

 #### Step 2:
-Then, I wanted to draw a circle that spins at the center of the each square.
-I realized that this idea was not interesting, because the viewer wouldn't notice that the circle is spinning.
+Then, I wanted to draw a circle that spins at the center of each part of the grid.
+Nonetheless, I realized that this idea was not interesting because the viewer wouldn't notice that the circle is spinning.
 So I changed the circle for a square and I liked the result.

 <img src="step2a.png" width="800" />